bet4a/d3wiki/Upgrading-to-3.0.md

 ## Other Miscellany

 The main library is now called `d3.js` in the repo, but still `d3.v3.js` on [d3js.org](http://d3js.org/).
 The official examples are now hosted on [bl.ocks.org](http://bl.ocks.org), rather than the git repo, so that they are easier to find and fork.

+[UglifyJS2](https://github.com/mishoo/UglifyJS2) is now used for minification; run `npm install` to ensure you have the latest version.